ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/react/react.md

 ![](images/spaces.JPG)

 Now click on the "Create A New Space For Your Apps" button.
+Alternatively, if you had logged into an existing Code Capsules account you should click on the "New Space" button instead.
+After actioning either of these steps a UI similar to the one shown below should slide in from the right of your screen.

 <img width="1083" alt="CleanShot 2021-03-22 at 16 36 02@2x" src="https://user-images.githubusercontent.com/2641205/112016130-b8316980-8b2c-11eb-8141-629f1658ddca.png">

-Select a region and enter a name for your space and press "Create Space".
+Select an appropriate region and enter a name for your space and press "Create Space".

 ![CleanShot 2021-03-22 at 16 34 40@2x](https://user-images.githubusercontent.com/2641205/112016054-a51e9980-8b2c-11eb-9d55-a13102c084f5.png)